 Log4j specific testing

 With all the news surrounding the Log4j vulnerability, it was the logical next step for AppScan on Cloud to add testing capabilities to detect and provide remediation guidance for Log4j.
 Specifically, a new security rule was added for DAST testing and automatically included for all Test Optimization types, so you can still prioritize speed without compromising the ability to scan for Log4j.
 ASoC’s OSA testing also detects vulnerabilities associated with all 4 of the CVEs that have been identified with Log4j.
 Figure 1 below illustrates an example of the new test result finding a potential remote command execution vulnerability.
-You can watch the entire process of this DAST testing in this YouTube example
+You can watch the entire process of this DAST testing in below YouTube example.

 Figure 1: Finding Log4j Vulnerabilities in AppScan on Cloud